telerik/winforms-docs/calendar/design-time/smart-tag.md

 published: True
 position: 2
 ---
-The Smart Tag for __RadCalendar__ lets you quickly access common tasks involved with and customizing appearance or setting the theme.
+The Smart Tag of __RadCalendar__ lets you quickly access common tasks involved with customizing appearance or setting the theme.

 ![calendar-smart-tag001.png](images/calendar-smart-tag001.png)